 - Musty or damp smell near walls, drains, or floors

-- Excess of moisture or damp on walls, ceilings, or carpets
+- Excess of moisture or dampness on walls, ceilings, or carpets

 - Discoloration of walls, ceilings, or floors

-- Appearance of mold on walls, ceilings, or floors
+- Appearance of mould on walls, ceilings, or floors

 - Change in water meter readings when water isn’t in use

 - Toilets or taps which have continually running water